 Nuggets vs. Suns Injury Report Today - April 29

-Take a look at the injury report for the Denver Nuggets (53-29), which currently includes only one player listed, as the Nuggets prepare for their NBA playoffs second round game 1 with the Phoenix Suns (45-37) at Ball Arena on Saturday, April 29 at 8:30 PM ET.
+Find the injury report for the Denver Nuggets (53-29), which currently has only one player listed, as the Nuggets ready for their NBA playoffs second round game 1 with the Phoenix Suns (45-37) at Ball Arena on Saturday, April 29 at 8:30 PM ET.

 Watch the NBA all season long on Fubo!